 Mixtures of experts in general have been used before in motion generation using deep learning.
-Aside from conventional additive mixtures like the GMM mixture density networks in \citet{fragkiadaki2015recurrent}, mixtures of experts have have notably been used in mode-adaptive neural networks and their extensions, e.g., \cite{zhang2018mode,ling2020character,starke2020local,starke2022deep,xie2022learning}.
+Aside from conventional additive mixtures like the GMM mixture density networks in \citet{fragkiadaki2015recurrent}, mixtures of experts have have notably been used in mode-adaptive neural networks and their extensions, e.g., \citet{zhang2018mode,ling2020character,starke2020local,starke2022deep,xie2022learning}.
 Those experts correspond to different weight matrices, allowing the network weights to change, e.g., during a walking cycle.
-However, these ideas are not a product of experts and the idea has not yet been demonstrated for diffusion models.
-An ensemble of diffusion model experts was presented in \cite{balaji2022ediffi}, but the experts have disjunct domains (they correspond to different steps $n$ in the denoising process), so unlike a product of experts only one expert is used at any given point (denoising step).
-The closest prior work we have found is the product of experts considered in \cite{zhao2022egsde}.
-However, only one of their experts was a diffusion model, whereas the others were energy-based models obtained by removing the last layer of two classifiers. \citet{liu2022compositional}, in contrast, combine multiple diffusion-model predictions at synthesis time, leading to a similar formalism as presented here, although not stated in terms of a product of experts.
+However, these ideas are not a product of experts and have not yet been demonstrated for diffusion models.

+An ensemble of diffusion model experts was presented in \citet{balaji2022ediffi}, but the experts have disjunct domains (they correspond to different steps $n$ in the denoising process), so unlike a product of experts only one expert is used at any given point (denoising step).
+The most relevant prior works we have found \cite{zhao2022egsde,liu2022compositional} are based on treating diffusion models as energy-based models.
+Of these, \citet{zhao2022egsde} combine a single diffusion model with several non-diffusion energy-based models obtained by removing the last layer of two classifiers. \citet{liu2022compositional}, in contrast, combine multiple diffusion-model predictions at synthesis time, leading to a similar formalism as presented here, although not stated in terms of a product of experts.
 All of these works consider image generation rather than motion synthesis.